Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 All other parameters are described above.

-**DbConnectionConfig.readDataFrame(sqlQueryOrTableName: String, limit: Int, inferNullability: Boolean): AnyFrame**
+**DbConnectionConfig.readDataFrame(sqlQueryOrTableName: String, limit: Int, inferNullability: Boolean, dbType: DbType?): AnyFrame**

 If you do not have a connection object or need to run a quick, isolated experiment reading data from an SQL database,